A complete guide to Cambridge IGCSE English Literature

 1. Build a quote bank for every text

 For each set text, build a list of ten to fifteen short, versatile quotes that cover the main themes and characters.
 Memorise them word for word.
-Cambridge is mostly closed book, so quote recall matters more than on Edexcel International.
+Most 0475 routes are closed book – quote recall is essential.

 2. Drill the passage-based question type